metalsmith/in-place/Readme.md

 Would mean that a partial at `partials/nav.html` can be used as `{{> nav }}`, and `partials/nested/footer.html` can be used as `{{> nested/footer }}`.
 Note that passing anything but a string to the `partials` option will pass the option on to consolidate.
 However, the implementation of consolidate for `metalsmith-in-place` skips consolidate's `readPartials` method, so paths to partials in the partials object won't be resolved.

+Make sure to check [consolidate.js](https://github.com/tj/consolidate.js) and your templating engine's documentation for guidelines on how to use partials.

 ### pattern

 Only files that match this pattern will be processed.
 So this `metalsmith.json`: